COMSOC-Community/comsoc-website/README.md

   image: COMSOC_2023_banner.jpg
 ```

-Note the refer to the image of the workshop (the banner used in the standard theme of the workshop
+Note the reference to the image of the workshop (the banner used in the standard theme of the workshop
 series).
-The image file iteself need to be added to the repository `docs/assets/images/workshops/`
+The image file iteself needs to be added to the repository `docs/assets/images/workshops/`
 [\[link\]](https://github.com/COMSOC-Community/comsoc-website/tree/main/docs/assets/images/workshops).
 This image is used as background for the box describing the workshop.

 ### Modify/Add a PhD thesis

-To add a new PhD theis simply add the new entry to the file
+To add a new PhD thesis, add the new entry to the file
 `docs/_data/theses.yml` [\[link\]](https://github.com/COMSOC-Community/comsoc-website/blob/main/docs/_data/theses.yml)
 and it's all automatic from there.
-To modify an existing entry, simply find it in the file and
+To correct an existing entry, simply find it in the file and
 modify it.

-The .yml format for a thesis is as presented in the example below.
+The .yml format for a thesis is as shown in the example below.
-Note that ":" need to be in quote-encapsulated strings (typically in titles).
+Note that for titles including a ":" the title string needs to be put in quotes.
 If there is only on supervisor, keep the syntax and only include a single element in
 the `supervisors` list.